Update: → „People of Color in European Art History“ is an awesome Tumblr with more pictural and other evidence then I could ever find in a lifetime.

 → Muslim cartographer Muhammad al-Idrisi visited Portugal, France, Hungary and England (York) in his youth.

-→ Mongol tribes invaded East Europe (as far as Poland and Hungary) in the 13th century.
+→ Mongol tribes invaded East Europe (as far as Poland and Hungary) in the 13th century (this didn’t mean they only burned everything and then went home.
+Some of them obviously stayed there).
+The conical princess’ headdress was inspired by Mongol fashion.

 1 I guess people get this „knowledge“ from history books (written mostly by white people) and Hollywood media (made mostly by white people)?